joshp23/namesilo_ddns/README.md

 (you may also try other DNS server at Namesilo, e.g. ns2.dnsowl.com， ns3.dnsowl.com )

 The result should show updated DNS record with your current public IP address.
 (Note: DNS record update need time to propagate to other DNS server, so if your check against other DNS server you may not see the update right away.)

+### Note:
+The author of the original work upon which this work is derived is [pztop](https://github.com/pztop/namesilo_ddns) on GitHub.
+The Copyright included in this release is for the derivitave work, and not the original (for which a legal name has not been provided).